pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

   - Admin Panel
 - Closing Remarks

-## Centralized configuration setup
+## New centralized configuration scheme

-We have released a new configuration scheme:

-The platform configurations are stored on a single **leader** service, each role will fetch its configuration files from it upon installation using its **follower** service.
+The platform configurations are now stored on a single “leader” service.
+Each role fetches its configuration files from it upon installation (or configuration changes) using its “follower” service.

 You must setup your platform configuration in the leader service as well as a key for each follower so they can fetch their configuration securely.

-By default, the leader runs on the `reg-master` machine, there is a follower service running on every machine, including `reg-master`.
+By default, the configuration leader service runs on the `reg-master` machine, with a follower service running on every machine, including `reg-master`.

-## pryv directory
+## `pryv` directory

 In addition to the configuration files, we distribute scripts to launch and stop the services.